Ayodele-Akinpelumi/App_deployment/README.md

 Layers:

-Convolutional Layers: Extracts features from images by detecting edges, textures, and colors, essential for distinguishing different produce.
+Convolutional Layers: Extracts features from images by detecting edges, textures, and colours, essential for distinguishing different produce.
 Pooling Layers: Reduces feature map dimensions and computational cost, aiding generalization by capturing dominant features.
 Regularization Techniques: Applies dropout and batch normalization to prevent overfitting and stabilize learning.
 Dense Layers: Fully connected layers integrate the extracted features and provide a class prediction.